Portland green bike box - bike lane indicates a trouble spot for drivers to pay more attention and look for cyclists and pedestrians

 A bike in Portland can be impounded for just being locked on public property for more than 72 hours.
 This means on any sidewalk, for instance if you lock to a stop sign or a neighborhood street sign marker.

-Portland private property entails more factors if you are leaving or locking a bike.
-A good (precautionary) measure is to communicate with the property owner.
+*Private property entails more factors if you are leaving or locking a bike.
+A good (precautionary) measure is to communicate with the property owner and look for signs.

 If your bike is impounded in Portland, "the impounding agency must make reasonable efforts to notify the owner of the impoundment and a description of how and by what date the bicycle must be claimed."
 You may be charged a fee for your impounded bicycle to get it out, if it was impounded for one of the types of reasons previously discussed.
 If your bike goes unclaimed, after 30 days the city may dispose of your impounded bike.